a-reda/powerenjoy-se2/DD/Design_document.md

 Model-View-Controller patter is used in both the web server and the application server.

 \pagebreak

+## 5.Required Traceability
+The design document is aiming to explain the goals in the RASD.

+G[1] Allows users to register in the PowerEnjoy application
+  - The User controller

+G[2] Allows registered users to login using their credentials
+  - The User controller

+G[3] Allows users to modify their information.
+  - The User controller

+G[4] Allows users to see the cars around him or around an address on the application.
+  - The user controller
+  - The localization controller

+G[5] Allows users to reserve cars up to one hour in advance.
+  - The reservation controller

+G[6] Allows users to cancel a reservation.
+  - The reservation controller
+  - The user controller

+G[7] Allows users to unlock and check-in the reserved car.
+  - The user controller
+  - The ride controller
+  - The reservation controller

+G[8] Allows users to see how much the previous ride cost along with more ride information.
+  - The bill controller
+  - The user controller

+G[9] Allows users to check their rides history.
+  - The user controller

+G[10] Allows users to the user should be able to enable economy mode.
+  - The reservation controller
+  - The economic controller

+G[11] Allows users to see where to park the car in order to get discount.
+  - The localization controller
+  - The user controller

+G[12] Allows systems to keep real-time data about the car variables.
+  - The car controller

+G[13] Reservations should time-out if the user doesn't check-in the car.
+  - The car controller
+  - The user controller
+  - The reservation controller

+G[14] System should calculate the price of the ride depending on the time, left charge in the battery and number of passengers.
+  - The ride controller
+  - The bill controller
+  - The car controller

+G[15] Allows the operator to validate the identity and driving license of the user after checking them personally.
+  - The car controller

+G[16] Allows the operator  to verify the damaged and faulty cars.
+  - The car controller

+G[17] Allows the operator monitor the position of the cars.
+  - The car controller
+  - The localization controller

 ## 3. Algorithm Design
 ### 1. Billing process